shezzor/ruff-n-tumble/README.md

 ## Contribute

-At the moment this is just a pet side project for me but if you have any suggestions or comments, please get in touch.
+At the moment this is just a pet side project for me which I'll update as and when I get some free time to do so.
+That said, if you have any suggestions or comments, please get in touch.

 ## Contact